openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 Scale to zero can save money because fewer nodes are required in a cluster and the available resources are used more efficiently.
 When combined with Karpenter cost savings could be even higher.
 When functions are scaled to zero Karpenter removes underutilized nodes from the cluster or replaces a bigger node with a cheaper smaller one if the capacity is not required.

-When all functions using a nodePool are scaled to zero this means Karpenter will remove all nodes until there are requests for the function again bringing down the node cost to 0 while functions are idle.
+When all functions using a NodePool are scaled to zero this means Karpenter will remove all nodes until there are requests for the function again bringing down the node cost to 0 while functions are idle.

 ![Scale to zero node removal conceptual diagram](/images/2025-01-eks-openfaas-karpenter/scale-to-zero-node-concept.png)
 > Conceptual diagram showing how an underutilized node get removed from the cluster by Karpter when the sleep function running on the node gets scaled down to zero replicas by OpenFaaS.